BasPieren/functional-programming/README.md

 But I still found the part about the "cheerful genres" to still be a bit to abstract and vague.
 So I made an iteration on it.

 **Have there been noticeable changes in genres that have been used in the period after World War 2?**

+#### Hypothesis
+After World War 2 books have drastically changed in genre to reflect the period.

 ### Sub-questions
 After I finalized my research question I started to write down sub-questions about things I wanted to know: